Applications for travel to present, develop, or otherwise support undergraduate research

-- For pre-approval, please submit your application at least 3 weeks before travel.
+- Please submit your application at least 3 weeks before travel.
+We will not accept requests after the conference.
 It is acceptable to submit an application while your abstract is still under review from the conference organizers.

 - The student’s abstract or competition entry should be accepted before receiving funds for travel.

 - Funding is not guaranteed.
 Plan accordingly.